metosin/muuntaja/doc/With-Ring.md

 ## Simplest thing that works

-Let's create a Ring application that can read and write JSON, EDN and Transit.
+Ring application that can read and write JSON, EDN and Transit:

 ```clj
 (require '[muuntaja.middleware :as mw])